Ranger-Page Silver (Pb-Zn) Project

 The Page mine was also the deepest of the six historic mines.
 It was mined to a depth of 2,644 feet below surface, with Blackhawk mined to 1,200 feet, Crown Point mined to 200 feet, and the remaining three mines (Ranger, Wyoming, and Curlew) only explored and mined near surface.

 For comparison, one of the deepest mines in the region is Hecla’s Lucky Friday Ag-Pb-Zn Mine.
-In operation since 1942, it is expected to produce approximately 5 million ounces of silver per year with proven and probable reserves of 78 million ounces of silver, 492,400 tons of lead and 229,380 tons of zinc as od December 31, 2023.
-The #4 Shaft project, an internal shaft at the Lucky Friday Mine, reaches 9,600 feet below surface and is an important part of the Gold Hunter/Lucky Friday expansion as it provides access to the highest-grade ore in the mine’s history.
+In operation since 1942, it is expected to produce approximately 5 million ounces of silver per year with proven and probable reserves of 78 million ounces of silver, 492,400 tons of lead and 229,380 tons of zinc as of December 31, 2023.
+The #4 Shaft project, an internal shaft at the Lucky Friday Mine, reaches 9,600 feet (>3 km) below surface and is an important part of the Gold Hunter/Lucky Friday expansion as it provides access to the highest-grade ore in the mine’s history.

 Ranger-Page location, claims, underground mine workings, and target areas.Figure 3: Ranger-Page claim groups, underground mine workings, and new target areas.